-Mobile UVC disinfection units have been in use as a method for air and surface disinfection for more than 50 years.
+Mobile UVC disinfection units have been in use as a method for air and surface disinfection for over 50 years.
 There are a variety of UVC mobile disinfection units available in today's marketplace, many with claims about extremely fast disinfection times.
-The problem with many of these claims is that they revolve specifically around COVID-19, which is easily inactivated by UVC, hence it does not require much UVC dosage (UVC dose = UVC intensity x time, and corrected for distance).
+UVC dose = UVC intensity x time, and corrected for distance.

 American Ultraviolet's mobile disinfection units have a center lamp tower with lamps mounted vertically, emitting energy at 360 degrees.
 These units will flood the entire space with disinfection energy, and cover the same area, just differing in cycle time and unit features.